srsran/srsRAN_4G_docs/srsran_user_manuals/source/app_notes/source/5g_nsa_emb_demo/source/index.rst

 UE
 ----

-*The commands listed below are to be run on the zcu111 (i.e., through SSH via host #1).*
+*The commands listed below are to be run on the zcu111 (i.e., through SSH via host #1).
+Note that in the provided SD card image, you will find the application and related scripts at home/root.*

 To run the UE, first we'll need to load the custom srsUE DMA drivers for the ZCU111.
 This can be conveniently done through a script that handles the required *insmod* calls, which has also